-What might a specialist in English literature, a computer scientist, and a physicist have to say about climate change?
+The MLitt in Contemporary Studies is distinguished by its interdisciplinary character.
+What might a specialist in literature, a computer scientist, and a physicist have to say about climate change?
 How might a linguist, a social anthropologist, and a biologist approach concepts of time in the 21st century?
-The MLitt Contemporary Studies considers how issues deemed to be contemporary are approached differently by different academic disciplines as well as by those outside academia.
-Bringing together academic staff from the humanities, social sciences, and physical sciences, this programme offers an interdisciplinary degree that is unique within St Andrews and rare in any academic context in the UK.
+The MLitt in Contemporary Studies considers how issues deemed to be contemporary are approached differently by different academic disciplines as well as by those outside academia.
+You will be encouraged to develop a more rounded, interdisciplinary understanding of the contemporary and to use ideas from different disciplines to illuminate your studies.

-The MLitt degree involves both independent and group study and teaching methods include seminars, workshops, and reflective practice.
-Most modules are assessed through coursework including written assignments, presentations, and reflective work.
+The MLitt degree involves both independent and group study, and teaching methods include seminars, workshops, and practical sessions.

 Further particulars regarding curriculum development.